daniellitole/JobAnalyzer/README.md

       - Click the run button located near the top-right of the window, should look like a play button
 2. Upon running you will be greeted with a welcome message
 3. After dismissing the welcome message, you will see a data input page
    - Before attempting to access other features of the application, be sure to input some dummy information.
-This is not needed when this applicationis being used in its intended situation, but due to confidentiality reasons, the .txt file storing the information had to be omitted from this repository
+This is not needed when this application is being used in its intended situation, but due to confidentiality reasons, the .txt file storing the information had to be omitted from this repository
 4. For questions regarding this application's capabilities, see the application description above.